1up-lab/OneupFlysystemBundle/Resources/doc/adapter_awss3.md

                 prefix: ~
 ```

-For more details on the other paramters, take a look at the [Flysystem documentation](http://flysystem.thephpleague.com/adapter/aws-s3-v3/).
+For more details on the other parameters, take a look at the [Flysystem documentation](http://flysystem.thephpleague.com/adapter/aws-s3-v3/).

 ## AwsS3v2